 Classic Stuffed Peppers

 To make these stuffed peppers ahead:

-Cook the filling, stuff the peppers and wrap them in plastic wrap.
-Place them in the fridge till ready to bake, up to 2 days ahead.
-Don’t freeze the peppers stuffed or they will go soggy on you when they thaw.
-The filling freezes great though!
+Cook the filling, stuff the peppers and place them in a baking dish.
+Wrap them in plastic wrap and place them in the fridge till ready to bake, up to 2 days ahead.

-You may need to cover them loosely with some foil for the first half of their bake time to keep them from drying out, then uncover them for the last half or until they are hot all the way through.
+To reheat: You may need to cover them loosely with some foil for the first half of their bake time to keep them from drying out, then uncover them for the last half or until they are hot all the way through.

+Classic Stuffed Peppers